mcfly722/kubernetes-overlay-threshold/README.md

 ﻿# kubernetes-overlay-threshold

-Enables docker overlay disk threshold for pods.
+Enables docker overlay disk MB threshold for pods.<br><br>
-Each pod that overcome this threshold will be deleted with k8s event message.

-Also there are threshold for number of files, because many small files can affect k8s node too.
+Module checks for each container ``/var/lib/docker/overlay2/<mountContainerId>/diff`` folder, and if it overcomes specified threshold, module restarts swollen pod with event to K8S cluster.<br>